hunterjsb/cellar/README.md

 #### Thresholding:
 Finally, a global threshold is applied to the resulting image to create a binary image.
 Pixels with values above the threshold are set to white (255), and pixels with values below the threshold are set to black (0).

+### Watershedding
+Watershedding is a popular image segmentation technique used in image processing.
+It works by treating the image like a topographical map, with bright pixels representing high elevations and dark pixels representing low elevations.
+The algorithm then "floods" the image from the bottom up, with different "watersheds" forming in the basins between high points.
+These watersheds then serve as the boundaries between different objects in the image.

+The watershed algorithm is used in this project to separate overlapping cells.
+After creating a binary image using the threshold_img function, the script uses the watershed algorithm to segment the image, creating a label for each detected cell.
+These labels are then used to calculate the area of each cell and display the processed image with each cell labeled and outlined.